< return to ' CURRENT INSTALLATIONS' <

 Paste-up 3-pics 28-12-08

-The north side of Union Street's 'village square' with the "Powerhouse" installation.
+The north side of Union Street's 'village square' with the "Power House" installation.

-SKETCHES
+2 - SKETCHES

 The work started as sketches - drawn, cutout, glued, collaged.